 From Kathy Hutchison at ‘Picasa’, this whimsical lawn shape doesn’t take any more than the desire to make it!
 Use a sharp garden knife to cut through the sod to make your shape, then peel away the sod on the outside.
 Keep well watered until roots on the edge of the sculpted sod take good root.

-‘Earth Shapers‘ created this pebble mosaic for a walkway instead of just plain concrete… I would sure rather walk up this path!
+‘Earth Shapers‘ created this pebble mosaic for a walkway instead of just plain concrete… I would sure rather walk up this path of garden whimsy!

 ‘Lin Wellford‘ is a rock painter who made these simple stepping stones into a charming point in the garden.
 You could do something simpler, or just make the occasional stone a painted one.